python-adaptive/paper/paper.md

 #### Simulations are costly and often require sampling a region in parameter space.

-In the computational sciences, one often does costly simulations---represented by a function $f$---where a certain region in parameter space $X$ is sampled, $f \colon X \to Y$.
+In the computational sciences, one often does costly simulations---represented by a function $f$---where a certain region in parameter space $X$ is sampled, mapping to a codomain $Y$: $f \colon X \to Y$.
 Frequently, the different points in $X$ can be independently calculated.
 Even though it is suboptimal, one usually resorts to sampling $X$ on a homogeneous grid because of its simple implementation.